 For more ideas on what to do while in Columbus, click HERE.

 I hate that our stay in Columbus was so short and I would love to go back and be the one careening down the river!
 I also would love to take the time to explore eastern Georgia, specifically Savannah.
-I’m going to make that happen for my daughters and I in the fall or winter of 2019, so if you have any recommendations on hotels or places to eat, please drop them below!

 You can follow along with me on my travels on Facebook, Instagram, and Pinterest !